-Since 2017, all new Ørsted bonds have been issued in a green format, and we are committed to exclusively deploy green and sustainable financing going forward.
-Outstanding green bonds currently account for more than 70 per cent of Ørsted’s total bond portfolio.
+Since 2017, all new Ørsted bonds have been issued in a green format, and we are committed to exclusively deploy long term green and sustainable financing going forward.
+Outstanding green bonds currently account for more than 80 per cent of Ørsted’s total bond portfolio.

 This green finance framework (the ’framework‘) is developed in alignment with the 2021 Green Bond Principles and 2021 Green Loan Principles.
 It is further intended to be aligned with the anticipated EU Green Bond Standard and consequently the EU taxonomy, as they come into effect.
 The framework has received the highest possible grading – a dark green shading – from CICERO Shades of Green.